andrey-zhuravl/mcp-desktop-tools/SECURITY.md

 Logs include tool invocation metadata and warnings emitted by ripgrep.
 The log level defaults to `INFO` and may be overridden with the `MCPDT_LOG` environment variable or the CLI `--log-level` flag.

+## Plugins

+The plugin loader enforces a conservative allow-list policy.
+By default only plugins declaring the `read_only` capability are accepted and identifiers must match the `MCPDT_PLUGINS_ALLOW` environment allow-list.
+The deny-list takes precedence and immediately blocks the plugin before any Python code is executed.
+Plugin manifests are validated against the built-in schema before the runtime imports the plugin entry point.

+## Watchers

+The watcher engine keeps per-workspace event counters and honours configuration limits such as debounce periods and maximum batch sizes.
+Events outside the configured workspaces are ignored and rebuild operations reset the queue to guard against event storms.

+## Export Limits

+CLI exports share a common writer that tracks the number of bytes written.
+When the configured `max_output_bytes` limit is exceeded the output is truncated and an explicit warning is emitted on stderr, preventing oversized payloads from being delivered silently.

 ## Future Work

 - **A2:** integrate additional repository inspection tools with the same path policy.